RichardElderman/Sleuth/README.md

  If an agent was able to infer new knowledge about some players, it gets the opportunity to use this new knowledge to try to infer more new knowledge about every player.

 ## Simulator
 By clicking [**this link**](http://i.imgur.com/0tykmxD.gif) you can download our Sleuth Simulator.
-To run the application, Java must be installed on your system, after which you can simply double click the .jar file. <br> <br>
+To run the application, Java must be installed on your system, after which you can simply double click the .jar file.

 ![Screenshot](screenshot.png)